-Component/Activities with Potential Environmental and Social Impacts Scope of works Potential Environmental and Social Impacts and Risks Component 1: Emergency Measures for the Recovery of Disaster First Respondents and Preparedness Facilities - Emergency Operations Center Repair and Expansion - Police Station Repairs - Emergency Shelters Repairs National Meteorological Services Building/Weather Station Removal of Damaged Parts of the Buildings.
+Component/Activities with Potential Environmental and Social Impacts Scope of works Potential Environmental and Social Impacts and Risks Component 1: Emergency Measures for the Recovery of Disaster First Respondents and Preparedness Facilities - Emergency Operations Center Repair and Expansion - Police Station Repairs - Emergency Shelters Repairs Automatic Weather Stations Removal of Damaged Parts of the Buildings.
 Damaged parts of buildings such as interior ceilings, walls, doors and windows will be removed or demolished and transported to the Government-designated Hurricane Irma debris disposal site.
-Minor Mold Remediation.
-Small scale mold remediation works may be needed through cleaning of affected material or removal of the affected material.
-Repair of Damaged Parts of the Buildings.
+Mold Remediation may be needed in some of the buildings exposed to rainwater Repair of Damaged Parts of the Buildings.
 The damaged parts of the buildings will be reconstructed with concrete, and doors and windows will be replaced.
 Construction of Additional Rooms, Bays and Buildings.
 Additional rooms and buildings will be constructed as needed in the existing premises of the affected buildings.
 No additional land acquisition will be required for these construction activities.
 Debris and Waste Generation.
 Debris and other waste material will be generated from the demolition and cleanup activities as well as from the Construction of Additional Rooms, Bays and Buildings.
 Occupational Health and Safety (OHS) Risks.
 OHS risks are associated with debris collection and removal activities such as lifting, separating, sweeping and hauling; and other risks generally associated with the demolition and construction works including use of scaffolding and work at heights.
 Community Health and Safety Risks.
 Staff working in these offices are exposed to risks associated with construction activities.
-Small scale mold remediation works may have an impact on infants and people with respiratory challenges.
-Nuisance from the Construction activities may cause a nuisance to the nearby communities, staff working in the offices and construction workers.
+Mold remediation works may have an impact on infants and people with respiratory challenges.
+Nuisance from the Construction Activities.
+Noise and vibration, dust and vehicular movement from the construction activities may cause a nuisance to the nearby communities, staff working in the offices and construction workers.